vviguie/hugo-website/content/event/2020 conf guy meunier/index.md

   region:
   postcode:
   country:
-summary: "The Chair Energy and Prosperity Chair is organizing on Decembre 14, an international webconference on mobility challenges in partnership with the Chair Armand Peugeot Chair and Climate Economics Chair."
+summary: "The Energy and Prosperity Chair is organizing on Decembre 14, an international webconference on mobility challenges in partnership with the Chair Armand Peugeot Chair and Climate Economics Chair."
 abstract:

 # Talk start and end times.